-Smith observes that: “Throughout my time in Asia, law firms have had to be very conscious of their cost-base as clients have always been value drivers.
+Smith observes that: “Throughout my time in Asia, law firms are conscious of their cost-base as clients always value drivers.
 And with annual ROI profit margins of around 20% (which translates to probably the lowest ROI returns in the industry globally), many would say rightly so.
-Leaving this aside however, I found myself in total agreement with the comment that when it comes to innovative fee arrangements, Asia lags behind the West.”
+However, I found myself in total agreement when it comes to innovative fee arrangements, Asia lags behind the West.”
 He sees an opportunity for “law firms [to] create opportunities to genuinely discuss the value exchange and AFAs with their clients have a massive opportunity to differentiate themselves in what is currently an extremely tight market.”

 4. Secondments as a value add

 Smith cites Siebert and Shtepa’s comment that:“secondments help lawyers in private practice gain a better understanding of their businesses.
-Indeed, they believe this is the key overall message to get out to firms: get to know our business; understand our drivers.”
+Indeed, they believe this is the key message to firms: get to know our business; understand our drivers.”
 He explains that AdventBalance is already doing this and that it is “one of the best ways to [add value is via] – a secondment.

 5. A more diverse profession

 Richard Smith’s blogpost entitled: What are Asia Regional In-House Counsel Looking for from their Outside Counsel can be read here.
-Elizabeth Broomhall’s article entitled: The Asian Agenda: In-House Lawyers Reveal What They Expect from Law Firms in Asia can be read here (subscription required).
+Elizabeth Broomhall’s article entitled: The Asian Agenda: In-House Lawyers Reveal What They Expect from Law Firms in Asia.
+Read here (subscription required).